Habib-Shahzad/in-app-currency/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+Backend for in app currency using [Nest](https://github.com/nestjs/nest) framework.

 ## Installation